Salvador Sánchez (footballer)

-Salvador Sánchez Salinas (born 31 July 1995) is an Argentine professional footballer who plays as a centre back for Chilean Primera División club Coquimbo Unido.
+Salvador Sánchez Salinas (born 31 July 1995) is an Argentine professional footballer who plays as a centre back for Chilean Primera División club Deportes Iquique.

 Career

 Sánchez's youth career began with Tres Algarrobos in 2008, he remained there for two years before joining River Plate's youth ranks.
 Five years later, he left to join Argentine Primera División club Arsenal de Sarandí.
 His first mark on Arsenal's first-team came during the 2015 Copa Sudamericana when he was on the bench twice for a tie against Independiente.
 He made his professional football debut on 20 September 2015 in a league win against Olimpo, he made a further two appearances in the 2015 campaign.
 Sanchez joined Primera B Nacional side Santamarina in September 2017 following a trial period during pre-season.

 His Santamarina debut came on 16 September versus Aldosivi.
 Eighteen further appearances followed, prior to a move to fellow Primera B Nacional outfit Olimpo on 4 July 2018.

-In 2023, he joined Coquimbo Unido in the Chilean Primera División.
+In 2023, Sánchez joined Coquimbo Unido in the Chilean Primera División.
+He left them at the end of the 2024 season.

+After a stint with Greek club Lamia, Sánchez returned to Chile and signed with Deportes Iquique on 2 July 2025.